ITingHung/Explainable-Artificial-Intelligence-XAI-/README.md

 𝜋<sub>𝑥</sub>(z): Proximity measure between an instance z to x
 D: Distance function (e.g., cosine distance for text, L2 distance for images)

-2. [DeepLIFT](https://arxiv.org/abs/1704.02685): DeepLIFT is a **Model-Speciﬁc Approximations** which is used for deep learning model.
+2.[DeepLIFT](https://arxiv.org/abs/1704.02685): DeepLIFT is a **Model-Speciﬁc Approximations** which is used for deep learning model.
 DeepLIFT can be viewd as an improved version of the gradient.

 **Gradient Example**
-The feature importance calculate from the gradient is by multiplying the input(x) with the weight:
+In the gradient method, the feature contribution is calculated by multiplying the input(x) with the weight:

 <p align="center">
 <img src="./DeepLIFT_gradient feature importance.png" alt="DeepLIFT_gradient feature importance" title="DeepLIFT_gradient feature importance" width="500">